jonasholbech/foofest/DEPLOYMENT-FLY.io.md

 1. clone this repository
 2. open your terminal inside the project
 3. Follow these instructions https://fly.io/docs/speedrun/
-4. When they ask for your credit card, click "try for free"
+4. Sign in with GitHub
+5. Choose No
+6. Choose Frankfurt
+7. You have to input your credit card info, but if you work on your local server, there will be no charges to it!
    <img src="deployment/flyiofree.png" alt="" />
-5. Once it has finished, you should be able to run `flyctl open`.
+8. Once it has finished, you should be able to run `flyctl open`.
 That will open a rather boring page, try appending `/bands` to the URL to verify it's working

 ### Local server